Chiral Bell-state transfer via dissipative Liouvillian dynamics

-Although analytical insights along the trajectory are challenging, for $q=1$, important hints can be obtained from the spectrum of the one-cycle evolution superoperator $\mathcal{P}(T) = \mathcal{T} \exp \left[ \int_0^T \mathcal{L}(t') dt' \right]$ \cite{Hartmann2017}.
-Importantly, it has eigenvalues which are either 1 or lie within the unit circle.
-For long time periods of the driving (i.e., when $T$ is large), the fixed point of the map is reached, which corresponds to the eigenmatrix with eigenvalue 1, unique for our system.
-In the time-independent case, this 1-eigenmatrix is the same as the 0-eigenmatrix of the time-independent Liouvillian $\mathcal L$, corresponding to the usual steady state.
-This fixed point is evidently independent of the initial state of the system and only depends on the time-dependent Liouvillian, determined by the system and driving parameters.
+For $q=1$, the behaviour can be analytically understood through the spectrum of the one-cycle evolution superoperator $\mathcal{P}(T) = \mathcal{T} \exp \left[ \int_0^T \mathcal{L}(t') dt' \right]$ \cite{Hartmann2017}.
+It has eigenvalues which are either 1 or lie within the unit circle.
+For long driving time periods $T$, the fixed point of the superoperator is reached, which corresponds to the unique eigenmatrix with eigenvalue 1.
+In the time-independent case, this eigenmatrix with eigenvalue 1 is equivalent to the eigenmatrix with eigenvalue 0 of the time-independent Liouvillian $\mathcal L$, corresponding to the usual steady state.
+This fixed point is independent of the initial state and only depends on the system and driving parameters.
 This can be understood within the framework of Floquet theory \cite{Hartmann2017,Schnell2020}, which can also be useful to look at the general case, $q\in[0,1]$, with a corresponding $\mathcal P_{[q]}(T)$.
-We note that although for higher fidelities, we require the trajectory to be slow (i.e., the time period $T$ to be large), the driving should not be adiabatic as it would drive the system to its instantaneous steady state at every point in the parameter trajectory.
-It has recently been noted that driving too slow also leads to loss of chirality \cite{Sun2023}.
-We expect further insights to be built through slow-driving perturbation theory, by calculating corrections to adiabatic evolution \cite{Cavina2017}.
+While slow trajectories (i.e., with large $T$) are required for higher fidelities (see SM Sec.
+V), adiabatic trajectories will drive the system to its instantaneous steady state at every point in the trajectory.
+Driving too slow may also lead to a loss of chirality \cite{Sun2023}.
+We expect further insights may come from slow-driving perturbation theory, by calculating corrections to adiabatic evolution \cite{Cavina2017}.